Last Updated on October 30, 2018

 Beefy Blonde Stew

-This hearty beefy blonde stew upends the traditional beef stew paradigm by subbing in white wine for red wine.
-While we can’t quite label any beef stew as “light,” the flavor is a bit more delicate.
-Nevertheless, this stew will leave you well-fed for days.
+This hearty beefy blonde stew upends the traditional beef stew paradigm by subbing in white wine for the usual red.
+The result is a more delicate flavor, though the stew is still quite hearty and rich.

 Hearty Beef and Wild Rice Soup